yakaz/yamerl/doc/installation.md

 You can use multiple make jobs (ie. using the `-j` option).
 However Erlang modules are built using Erlang's `make` application.
 And, as of this writing (Erlang R15B03), this application doesn't build modules in parallel.

 ## Installing

+> Installation is only supported when using the Autotools.

 * Simply run: